craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 #### Light
 You may choose Strength or Dexterity as this Weapon's Ability.

 For W AP, you may throw this weapon.
 Target a creature within 30', and establish Line of Sight.
-Make an Attack Roll with Disadvantage a
+Make an Attack Roll with Disadvantage against that target's Reflex.

+If you hit, and your target is within 15', you deal your Weapon Damage as normal.

 #### Heavy
 #### Quick
 #### Versatile